 “The church is plan A…there is no plan B”.
 We fully believe that statement.
-That is why when it comes to making disciples that can make disciples, UK-USA begins with relationships within the local church.
-All of our team members are placed in a local church to serve as a youth worker within the student ministry.
-Many times that is beside a local youth pastor, while other times becoming the youth pastor.
-Through our partnership with TVYFC, we provide weekly training every Monday, and 3 separate weeks of training through the year to better each Gap Worker’s ability to make disciples in the local church.
+That is why when it comes to making disciples that can make disciples, UK-USA Ministries begins with relationships within the local church.
+All of our team members are placed in a local church to serve as a Volunteer Youth Worker within the student ministry.
+Many times that is beside a local Youth Pastor, while other times helping to shape the youth work.
+Through our partnership with Tees Valley Youth for Christ, team members undergo training upon arrival to the country and receive regular training throughout the year to better each volunteer youth worker’s ability to make disciples in the local church.

 It’s incredibly difficult to reach students if we don’t go where they are.
 Because of this truth, we see the great value in serving the community by being present in local schools to build relationships.
-Our team members lead in secondary schools around Teeside and North Yorkshire.
-Each person uses their strengths in school – from sport to maths or from dance to religious education.
-Many Gap Workers have also had the brilliant opportunity to speak in school assemblies where they have presented the Gospel to an entire school!
+Our team members who are placed in churches that have made good relationships with schools may have the chance to lead in secondary schools around Teesside and North Yorkshire.
+Each person uses their strengths in school – from sports to mathematics or from dance to religious education.
+Some Volunteer Youth Workers have also had the brilliant opportunity to speak in school assemblies where they have presented the Gospel to an entire school!
 This invaluable time provides us with numerous opportunities for Gospel centered relationships to blossom and flourish.

-The ministry of UK-USA and TVYFC stretches across the Tees Valley and North Yorkshire – two very different places.
-Teeside is an economically depressed area and Yorkshire has a more metropolitan, city feel.
+The ministry of UK-USA Ministries and Tees Valley Youth for Christ stretches across the Tees Valley and North Yorkshire – two very different places.
 But one thing remains true…students need a place to feel known and loved.
-Through partnerships with local churches, our team members have started after school clubs that give many kids a safe place to do homework, have some fun and most importantly, see the Gospel lived out in the life of a Gap Worker.
+Through partnerships with local churches, our team members have started after school clubs that give many kids a safe place to do homework, have some fun and most importantly, see the Gospel lived out in the life of a Volunteer Youth Worker.

 A verse that has significantly shaped our approach to ministry is Matthew 20:28, which says, “The Son of Man came not to be served, but to serve, and to give his life as a ransom for many.”
-There is great need, both physical and spiritual, across Teesside and North Yorkshire; by attempting to help meet these needs we hope to show others how much they are loved and valued by the God who was willing to lay his life down to become a servant.
+There is great need, both physical and spiritual, across Teesside and North Yorkshire.
+By attempting to help meet these needs, we hope to show others how much they are loved and valued by the God who was willing to lay His life down to become a servant.
 As we seek to respond to each community’s specific needs, how we go about doing can look very different.
 The goal is the same no matter what the need may be.
-Servant evangelism is done by our team members and by teams visiting from America.
+Servant evangelism is done by our team members and by teams visiting from the United States.

 In UK public schools, religious education (RE) is a mandatory subject taken by all students.
 This provides opportunities for youth workers and ministers to go in to their local schools to contribute to teaching the RE curriculum by presenting a Christian perspective on a range of topics.
 During these assemblies and lessons, young people get to hear aspects of the Christian message as part of their school day.
 Many of our workers also lead lunch time or after school clubs that combine Christian teaching with games, crafts, and other activities.